2 Walgreens stores in Houston and Pasadena to offer COVID-19 testing

 "We need mass testing.
 Universal, rapid testing so everybody knows who is healthy and who is not," said Judge Lina Hidalgo at a briefing of the county's coronavirus response on Thursday.
 "That's the only way to getting us back to work."

-Testing at the new Walgreens locations will begin on Friday, April 17 and will be open Monday through Friday from 9 a.m. to 5 p.m.
+Testing at the new Walgreens locations will begin today and will be open Monday through Friday from 9 a.m. to 5 p.m.
 The Houston location is at 14531 Westheimer Rd. near Highway 6 and the Pasadena location is at 101 West Southmore Ave. near Shaver Street.

 Those sites will be able to test up to 200 people a day.